akayoshi514/free-genai-bootcamp-2025/sentence-constructor/genAI-behaviors.md

 Bad: Give the example in the prompt

 ## Fourth prompt
+I abandon it at this step due to basic clues
 ### Vocabulary Table section
 No change from prompt 3
 ### Sentence Structure section